-You will find several top restaurants lined up on both side of the Embarcadero San Francisco.
-Here are a few places where you will find large concentration of them:
+You will find several top restaurants lined up on both sides of the Embarcadero San Francisco.
+Some of these have amazing bay views.
+Here are a few places where you will find a large concentration of them:

-Pier 39: You will find a large selection of restaurants on the northern end inside Pier 39.
+Pier 39: You will find a large selection of restaurants on the northern end inside Pier 39 in the Fisherman's Wharf District.
 These include the Player's Sports Grill & Arcade, Fog Harbor Fish House, and Bubba Gump.
-You will also find Boudin Bakery with some of the best clam chowder in a sour dough bread bowl around anywhere.
+You will also find Boudin Bakery with some of the best clam chowder in a sourdough bread bowl around anywhere.
 They also have coffee shops and several places for sweet treats.

-Ferry Building: Inside the Ferry Building, you will find both high-end and casual spots to eat for breakfast, lunch or dinner.
-Some of my favorites include Gott's Roadside (with some of the best burgers in SF), Marketbar Restaurant (where you can sit outside to enjoy your meal), Boulette's Larder (which has some of the best locally grown food and an amazing view of the bay), and The Slanted Door (a famous spot with delicious Vietnamese cuisine).
+Ferry Building: Inside the Ferry Building Marketplace, you will find both high-end and casual spots to eat for breakfast, lunch or dinner.
+Some of my favorites include Gott's Roadside (with some of the best burgers in SF), Boulette's Larder (which has some of the best locally grown food and an amazing view of the bay), Hog Island Oyster Co. (amazing selection of fresh, local oysters), and The Slanted Door (a famous spot with delicious Vietnamese cuisine).

 Near Oracle Park: You will also find a good concentration of restaurants near Oracle Park.
 Some of my favorites include Town's End Restaurant & Bakery, MoMo's, and The South Beach Cafe.
 Another favorite is the Java House, which is a small "grab and go" place right next to South Beach Park.